Collegiate wrestling: Period format

 The referee prepares both wrestlers for the first period by making sure each wrestler is correctly in the neutral position.
-The First period lasts 3 minutes long.
-The longest period of the match.
+The first period lasts 3 minutes long.
+This is the longest period of the match.
 The neutral position has the two wrestlers standing opposite each other on their feet.
 Each wrestler starts with his lead foot on the green or red area of the starting lines, and his other foot even with or behind the lead foot.
 Both wrestlers then usually slightly crouch with their arms in front of them at or above waist level.
 In this position, neither wrestler is in control.
-When the referee is certain that both wrestlers are correctly in the neutral position, he blows the whistle to begin the first period (as well as whenever wrestling is resumed, such as at the beginning of the second and third periods, when contestants resume wrestling after going out of bounds, etc.).
-The match commences with each wrestler attempting to take down his opponent.
+When the referee is certain that both wrestlers are correctly in the neutral position, they blow the whistle to begin the first period (as well as whenever wrestling is resumed, such as at the beginning of the second and third periods, when contestants resume wrestling after going out of bounds, etc.).
+The match commences with each wrestler attempting to take down their opponent.
 The first period in college and university matches is three minutes long.